Relative Generalized Rank Weight of Linear Codes and Its Applications to Network Coding: Acknowledgment

 \section{Acknowledgment}

-The authors would like to thank Prof.\@ T.\@ H.\@ Chan for pointing out the fact that the conditions for zero mutual information are independent of the probability distribution of secret messages.
+The authors would like to thank Prof.\@ Terence H.\@ Chan for pointing out the fact that the conditions for zero mutual information are independent of the probability distribution of secret messages.
+The authors would also like to thank the Associate Editor and the anonymous reviewers for their many helpful comments which have greatly improved the presentation of this paper.
+A part of this research was done during the first author's stay at Palo Alto Research Center (PARC), CA, USA.
+He greatly appreciates the support by Dr.\ Ersin Uzun.
+Another part of this research was also done during the second author's stay at Aalborg University, Denmark.
+He greatly appreciates the support by Profs.\ Olav Geil and Diego Ruano.